Jump to section

 There are various types of myositis, each with different causes that range from heredity to an immune-mediated response.
 Such is the case with masticatory myositis, caused by antibodies targeted to attack the masticatory muscles only.
 As with many types of myositis, without early and aggressive treatment, muscle loss can cause severe atrophy and muscle dysfunction.
 This can result in conditions like blindness, an inability to eat, and an inability to walk.
-Inflammation can develop into cancer over time, and lesions can occur that involve swelling, hemorrhage, atrophy, and fibrosis.
+Lesions can occur that involve swelling, hemorrhage, atrophy, and fibrosis.

 Myositis refers to a group of diseases that all share an inflammation of the muscle tissue.
 This condition can affect only one muscle, or an entire group of muscles, such as the masticatory muscles and the eye muscles, and can cause debilitating symptoms.